FEUP-ESOF-2020-21/open-cx-t7g5-5-estrelinhas/README.md

 When I'm filling the form with my information
-Then the system opens an alert dialog where it allows me to choose the topics of the conference I’m interested in When I do not choose any interests and click the 'submit' button Then I expect to see no the interests in the form
+Then the system opens an alert dialog where it allows me to choose the topics of the conference I’m interested in When I do not choose any interests and click the 'submit' button Then I expect to see no interests in the form
 When I click on the 'finish' button
 Then I expect to not be able to create the profile with a message warning me why
 ```